We've independently reviewed this article to make sure it's as accurate as we can make it.

 #3 Electrolytic Fluid

-TV Expert: If a capacitor blows on your TV, you’ll hear a loud pop, smell an electric burning smell, and the TV won’t turn on.
+If a capacitor blows on your TV, you’ll hear a loud pop, notice an electric burning smell, and the TV won’t turn on.

-Perhaps you’re wondering how you can be sure if the capacitors in your TV are causing the leak.
-Here are a few signs to look out for that are unique to busted capacitors.
+Here are other signs to look out for that are unique to busted capacitors.

-- The TV is leaking reddish brownish fluid.
-The mark it leaves might look like a dried coffee stain.
+- The TV is leaking reddish-brownish fluid.
+The mark it leaves can look like a dried coffee stain.

-- The TV is leaking a small amount of fluid around the TVs vents
+- The TV leaks a small amount of fluid around the TV’s vents.

 #4 Liquid Crystals

-One of the rarest reasons why your TV might drip fluid is because of a leak in the liquid crystals.
+Your TV can also drip a weird fluid because of a leak in the liquid crystals.

 So, what should you do if you suspect your TV is leaking liquid crystals?
-Here are a few suggestions.
+Here’s what I recommend:

 - Turn the TV off and unplug it.
-Do not continue to use the TV while it is leaking.
+Please do not continue to use the TV while it is leaking.

 - Take a few photos.
 You should photograph a leak from liquid crystals for you to share with your manufacturer.
-This kind of leak has been known to strip paints and corrode plastics.
+An LCD panel leak has been known to strip paints and corrode plastics.
 With that said, it is best you clean it up immediately.

 -Craig